moorara/milad.dev/content/quotes.md

 > But it's worth it in the end because once you get there, you can move mountains.
 >
 > -Steve Jobs

+> Inventing and pioneering involves a willingness to be misunderstood for long periods of time.
+>
+> -Jeff Bezos